sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/03_net/window-management-net.md

 IGlueWindow glueWindow = await glue.GlueWindows.RegisterWindow(this.Handle, glueWindowOptions);
 ```

-WinForms windows do not support automatic unregistration.
+WinForms windows don't support automatic unregistration.
 You should explicitly call `Unregister()` when the window is closed:

 ```csharp
 glueWindow.Unregister();